 Designing the Abirson Scale for Detecting Postpartum Depression

 Documenting the story of postpartum depression is just one goal of this research project.
 The stories collected from women across the United States will be used to develop a screening instrument for detecting postpartum depression that will hopefully improve the rate of women receiving the help they need postpartum.
-This tool will use animated scenario-based items to allow women to state whether they do or don’t feel like the women portrayed in the scenario.
-By designing the scale this way, the number of decisions required to be made by new moms will be drastically reduced from that of the scales currently used in medical practices across the country.
-Cultural insensitivity issues will also hopefully be reduced by removing vernacular-specific language.
+By designing the screening tool in a truly innovative way, the number of decisions required to be made by new moms will be drastically reduced from that of the scales currently used in medical practices across the country.
+Cultural insensitivity issues will also hopefully be reduced by removing vernacular-specific terminology.
 Quite possibly the most profound contribution anticipated is the reduction of personal stigma associated with maternal mental health and help-seeking.

 Truthfully, a screening instrument won’t change how postpartum depression is perceived in the United States, and around the globe, at large.
 Many women will still feel unable to admit to their symptoms when interacting with this scale, perhaps for fear of being seeing as an unfit mother.
 This is why raising our voices is so important.
 To learn more about how you can raise your voice, visit the Share Your Story page.